 I, for one, welcome our new piano overlords.

-In 2009 at the World Venice Forum, Austrian composer Peter Ablinger unveiled his crazy-ass talking piano by having it read the Proclamation of the European Environmental Criminal Court:
+In 2009 at the World Venice Forum, an Austrian composer named Peter Ablinger unveiled his crazy talking piano contraption.
+While everyone was wondering what exactly was about to happen, he had it read the Proclamation of the European Environmental Criminal Court in a human voice:

 The video is in German but there are subtitles and the piano speaks in English.

 This is incredible though.
-Peter Ablinger took the voice of Miro Markus, a young student from Berlin, as he read this proclamation and managed to break it into particular frequencies.
-He fed this data to the computer in MIDI format, essentially, and then had robotic fingers play the sounds out on an actual analog piano.
+Peter Ablinger took the voice of Miro Markus, a young student from Berlin, as he read this proclamation and managed, with the assistance of his computer, to break it into particular frequencies.
+He fed this data back into the computer in MIDI format, essentially, and then had robotic fingers play the sounds out on an actual analog piano.

 I mean, yeah, it's cool and all... but can it feel emotion?
-It can probably beat me in chess, but I'm a beast at checkers, so I'm not quite sure it can pass the Turing Test yet.
+It can probably beat me in chess (heck, even my Easy Bake Oven can do that while double-time baking me some cookies), but I'm a beast at checkers, so I'm not quite sure it can pass the Turing Test yet.

-We could (and should) launch this thing into space to prove (and get rid of this demonic entity) to the Intergalactic Federation that humanity has passed the nuclear stage and is ready to attempt to survive the A.I. revolt stage.
+We could (and should) launch this thing into space to prove (and get rid of this demonic entity) to the Intergalactic Wizard Federation that humanity has passed the nuclear stage and is ready to attempt to survive the A.I. revolt stage.
+We won't succumb to the Great Filter.

 "I'm sorry Dave, I'm afraid I can't play that."

 It's so beautiful... they should have sent a poet.
 That's right.
 Both a 2001: Space Odyssey and a Contact reference in a straight row.
-Can this talking piano do that?
+Can a talking piano do that?